soi-20/brains/_pages/strategy.md

 2. What's the opportunity cost of building it?
 3. What's your advantage to build that business?

-Why can you ignore the market?
+First, why can you ignore the market?
 Because Which market does not depend on you, it's on the user.
 You’re not in the market you think you’re in – you’re in the market your users think you’re in.
 Most failed companies made the wrong "Awesome product" by choosing the wrong market and following the wrong standard.

-Market-size is not important at all.
+Second, market-size is not important at all.
 Numbers are about the past if you wanna create new things, you need to focus on what's the one that can't be copied and people don't know they need it yet.

 If you thinking about market-size, the market you are talking about is old and full of competitors.
 Market means buyers not a customer segment or existing category.